Introduction: FSSAI License For Food Supplements

 - immunity or increased resistance

 It is important to validate health claims made by FBOs with the help of accurate and adequate documentation and human studies conducted on the same.
 In case other claims are made, it is important to get them approved through the Food Authority.
-Obscure claims regarding curing a diseases or making efficacy, claims like prevention of disease or cure of cancer through pictures or by name, symbols or vignettes, lipid profile or electrocardiogram are strictly prohibited by FSSAI.
+Obscure claims regarding curing diseases or making efficacy, claims like prevention of disease or cure of cancer through pictures or by name, symbols or vignettes, lipid profile or electrocardiogram are strictly prohibited by FSSAI.

 - Food products that do not serve the claimed nutritional purpose